aqiu384/megaten-database/docs/p3r/overworld.md

-# Persona 3 Reload: Overworld
+# Overworld - Persona 3 Reload
 * See Inventory for equipment and item details

 ### Police Station